jiminpark-ie/jiminpark-ie.github.io/_news/2025-11-15-apiems-award.md

 related_posts: false
 ---

-Received the **Excellent Paper Award** at APIEMS 2025 for our work "Fine-Tuning Large Language Models for Algorithm Selection in the Flexible Job Shop Scheduling Problem" 🏆
+Received the **Excellent Paper Award** at APIEMS 2025 for our work _Fine-Tuning Large Language Models for Algorithm Selection in the Flexible Job Shop Scheduling Problem_. 🏆